Capillary/ecom-api-document/source/includes/_errors.md

 1033 | Invalid inputs provided.
 Please provide correct input 1034 | Product is added already
 1035 | Shipment created already
-1036 | No default return shelf found
+1036 | No default self return found
 1037 | Your account has been locked because of multiple failed login attempts.
 Please contact customer support.
 1038 | Invalid OTP
 1039 | Your password has been expired.
 Please reset the password